 In the Balearic Islands he founds the congregations of the Brothers and the Carmelite Sisters.
 In January-March 1872 he writes and publishes the Rules and Constitutions of the Tertiary Order of Discalced Carmelites, which are printed in Barcelona.

 He died in Tarragona on 20 March 1872.

-In love with silence, with retreat and with solitude, he is and at the same time feels himself an apostle, a tireless preacher: He sees the re-Christianization of the Spanish and European environment as an authentic work of evangelization.
+In love with silence, retreat and solitude, he is and feels himself to be both an apostle and a tireless preacher: he sees the re-Christianisation of the Spanish and European environment as an authentic work of evangelisation.

-The direction was one of the channels by which he transmitted with greater effectiveness and authenticity his spirit to the members of the religious family of Carmelo Misionero; it is reflected in your letters.
-His facet of catechist and renovator was evident in the great work of the "School of Virtue" in Barcelona.
+Leadership was one of the channels through which he transmitted his spirit most effectively and authentically to the members of the religious family of the Missionary Carmel; this is reflected in his letters.
+His facet as a catechist and renovator was evident in the great work of the "School of Virtue" in Barcelona.

-He was a writer, more for pastoral demands than for vocation or consecration to the pen.
-He managed, however, to compose original pages that occupy a privileged place in the religious and spiritual literature of the 19th century in Spain.
+He was a writer, more out of pastoral demands than out of vocation or consecration to the pen.
+Nevertheless, he managed to compose original pages that occupy a privileged place in the religious and spiritual literature of 19th century Spain.